-She has produced and directed NTA & BAFTA winning shows, videos, documentaries and segments.
+Zara has produced and directed NTA & BAFTA winning shows, videos, documentaries and segments.
 She also works in production for branded content.
-During her time as a Creative Producer for Press Association she gained an iVisa for work in the US where she worked covering World Pride, Stonewall 50.
+During her time as a Creative Producer for Press Association she secured an iVisa for work in the US where she worked covering World Pride, Stonewall 50.
 She has worked directly with Cara Delevingne, Sir Richard Branson, The US Secretary of State John Kerry, Tony Blair and Jane Goodall DBE.